djinnalexio/dotfiles/README.md

 * Welcome Message Text
     * Programs used to display to greet the users when opening the terminal.
-    * `sudo dnf -y install cowsay lolcat fortuned figlet`
+    * `sudo dnf -y install cowsay lolcat fortune-mod figlet`

 * Neofetch
     * ~~Show off~~ Display system information